m2rtk/JavacTelegrambot/README.md

 ### What is this repository for? ###

-JavacBot is a Telegram bot that provides simple implentations of java and javac commands for Telegram.
+JavacBot is a Telegram com.github.m2rtk.telegram.bot that provides simple implentations of java and com.github.m2rtk.telegram.javac commands for Telegram.